nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_EDIT_FORMS.md

 In the dropdown, there is an inline `{% if %}` statement that pre-selects the library that the book is assigned to.

 Then at the end, a hidden input field is added **only** when the form is being used for edit.
 This hidden input field will store the `id` property of the book, and will be used by the view when posted.

+Notice that there are two `{% if %}` conditions now in the template.

+The first one determines where the form should be submitted.

+1. If the `book.id` parameter exists in the context, that means that the user is changing the current state of the book.
+Therefore, the POST request should be sent to `/books/{id}`.
+1. Otherwise, the user is creating a new book, and the POST request should be sent to `/books`.

+The second one determines which button should appear, and adds an additional hidden field if the user is editing.
+This additional field with differentiate between the two, otherwise, identical POST requests.
+On creation, it's a straightforward POST operation.
+When editing, the request sent to the server still must be POST - _since HTML forms don't support PUT_ - so you are passing along additional information that you can check for when processing the form.

 ```html
 {% load staticfiles %}